GLopezMUZH/call_graph_change_analyser/README.md

 # *callgraphCA*
 *callgraphCA* is a prototype tool to help the understanding of software evolution based on information extracted from Git repositories.
 It models change proneness, change-coupling, and call-graph evolution.
+It was developed as a base for the author's Master Thesis in Informatics Data Science at UZH.

 ## Table of Contents